DavidSanches/pscsp/README.md

 You can just run the suite of tests using `mvn clean test` or use your IDE.

+## Documentation

+Thie README.md file is really the documentation for the project.

+You can generate the Javadoc too by executing `mvn javadoc:javadoc` or by doing a `mvn clean package`.
+ The Javadoc is then available in folder `target/site/apidocs`.

 ## Building and Running